 Sealed storage hatches keep belongings completely dry.
 If you’re bringing a camera or valuables, this protected storage is useful.

-The narrower hull design moves through water more efficiently.
+Sit-inside kayaks move through water more efficiently than sit-on-tops.
 You paddle straight more easily with less effort.
-Rental staff say beginners often upgrade to sit-inside on their second rental because of this improved efficiency.
+Rental staff often note that beginners upgrade to sit-inside on their second rental because of this improved efficiency.

 When to Choose Sit-Inside